 Doctors paying for sons to have cancer jab

+Doctors paying for sons to have HPV cancer jab

 Doctors and health professionals are regularly paying hundreds of pounds for their teenage sons to receive a vaccination against cancer that girls already receive for free on the NHS, the Victoria Derbyshire programme has been told.
 Is boys' health being put at risk?